lmaodick1239/jhm5/tod/README.md

 # Vanilla To-Do (tod)

 Migrated on 2025-09-20 from the React implementation located in `tdl/` to a single-page, framework-free HTML/CSS/JS version.
+Updated on 2025-09-27 to use Cloudflare KV storage instead of browser localStorage.

 ## Features